shrinerb/shrine/doc/carrierwave.md

 # Shrine for CarrierWave Users

-This guide is aimed at helping CarrierWave users transition to Shrine.
-First we will explain some key differences in design between the two libraries.
+This guide is aimed at helping CarrierWave users transition to Shrine, and it consists of three parts:

+1. Explanation of the key differences in design between CarrierWave and Shrine
-Afterwards we'll show how you can transition an existing app that uses CarrierWave to Shrine.
-Then we finish off with an extensive reference of CarrierWave's interface and what is the equivalent in Shrine.
+2. Instructions how to migrate and existing app that uses CarrierWave to Shrine
+3. Extensive reference of CarrierWave's interface with Shrine equivalents

 ## Storage